kaisenlinux/manpages-dev/category/Cloning-USBBoot-Partitioning/dd.md

        skip=N skip N ibs-sized blocks at start of input

        status=LEVEL
-              The  LEVEL  of  information  to  print  to stderr; 'none' suppresses everything but error messages, 'noxfer' suppresses the final transfer statistics, 'progress' shows periodic transfer statistics
+              The LEVEL of information to print to stderr; 'none' suppresses everything but error messages, 'noxfer' suppresses the final transfer statistics, 'progress' shows periodic trans‐ fer statistics

-       N and BYTES may be followed by the following multiplicative suffixes: c=1, w=2, b=512, kB=1000, K=1024, MB=1000*1000, M=1024*1024,  xM=M,  GB=1000*1000*1000,
+       N and BYTES may be followed by the following multiplicative suffixes: c=1, w=2, b=512, kB=1000, K=1024, MB=1000*1000, M=1024*1024, xM=M, GB=1000*1000*1000, G=1024*1024*1024, and so  on
-       G=1024*1024*1024, and so on for T, P, E, Z, Y.  Binary prefixes can be used, too: KiB=K, MiB=M, and so on.
+       for T, P, E, Z, Y.  Binary prefixes can be used, too: KiB=K, MiB=M, and so on.

        Each CONV symbol may be: